MicoAye13/Haas-F1-Inspired/README.md

 # Frontend-1

 This is my first frontend project.
+It is a Formula 1 inspired website.